-27. In recent years, States have adopted a number of counter-terrorism measures, through the use of security infrastructure, that have a serious impact on the right to freedom of movement.
-These include such measures as control orders, checkpoints and permit regimes, which render travelling within and between borders

-- 28. There may be exceptional situations in which States must adopt measures that restrict individuals' freedom of movement, while at the same time complying with their obligations under international law.
+- 27. In recent years, States have adopted a number of counter-terrorism measures, through the use of security infrastructure, that have a serious impact on the right to freedom of movement.
+These include such measures as control orders, checkpoints and permit regimes, which render travelling within and between borders more cumbersome, or may even prevent travelling altogether.
+This, in turn, may have a serious impact on other human rights, the exercise of which can be contingent on the right to freedom of movement.
+Restrictions on the right to freedom of movement may prevent individuals from attending school or work, from accessing land, water and other natural resources, as well as limit access to social services or medical treatment or prevent individuals from taking part in cultural life or associating with their family - 28.
+There may be situations in which States must adopt measures that restrict individuals' right to freedom of movement, while at the same time complying with their obligations under international law.
 As already noted, a number of conditions must nonetheless be fulfilled by States adopting such measures, including that they be provided by law,46 fully respect other aspects of the principle of legality,47 pursue a legitimate aim48 and respect the principles of necessity and proportionality.
-Furthermore, they must not have an overly negative or disproportionate impact on other human rights. - 29.
-In addition, in order to respect the right to freedom of movement, other conditions under international human rights law must be respected.
-Freedom of movement must not be made dependent on any particular purpose or reason for the person wanting to move or to stay in a place.49 The enjoyment of this right cannot be made dependent on any specific purpose or on the period of time the individual chooses to stay outside the country.50 In situations of humanitarian crises, security measures must not impede either the effective delivery of humanitarian assistance or the safe and regular passage and movement of humanitarian staff.
-In all cases, collective punishments are prohibited.51 All individuals, be they military or civilian, involved in the decision-making process, must be made aware of international human rights law and, where applicable, of obligations under international humanitarian law and ensure that these are fulfilled.
+Furthermore, they must not have an overly negative or disproportionate impact on other human rights.
+Where such measures affect asylum seekers or refugees, they must comply with relevant provisions of international refugee law.49 - 29.
+In addition, in order to respect the right to freedom of movement, other conditions under international human rights and refugee law must be respected.
+For example, liberty of movement and freedom to choose residence must not be made dependent on any particular purpose or reason for the person wanting to move or to stay in a place.50 The enjoyment of these rights cannot be made dependent on any specific purpose or on the period of time the individual chooses to stay outside the country.51 Once a person is lawfully within a State, any restrictions on the right to liberty of movement, freedom to choose residence and freedom to leave any country, including one's own, as well as any treatment different from that accorded to nationals, have to be justified.52 In situations of humanitarian crises, security measures must not impede either the effective delivery of humanitarian staff.
+In all cases, collective punishments are prohibited.53 All individuals, be they military or civilian, involved in the decision-making process, must be made aware of international human rights and refugee law and, where applicable, of obligations under international humanitarian law and ensure that these are fulfilled.

-Good practices to ensure that security infrastructure with the potential to limit the right to freedom of movement of persons is in compliance with international law include:
+Good practices to ensure that security infrastructure with the potential to limit the right to freedom of movement of persons is in compliance with international law include:•